Arnaud73/ngx-matomo/README.md

 # ngx-matomo

 Wrapper for Matomo (aka.
-Piwik) analytics tracker for Angular 5+ applications.
+Piwik) analytics tracker for applications based on Angular 5, 6, 7 & 8.

 ## Install through source files

-Download directly from github and place the src files in your Angular 5+ application.
+Download directly from github and place the src files in your Angular application.

 ## npm install